Find Tech Schools

 IT Project Management 33

-Graduates of the Information Technology program at Michigan State University commonly work in the following types of careers:
+Graduates of the Information Technology program at Michigan State University work across a variety of fields.
+Below are the highest-paying careers for Information Technology graduates, ordered by median annual salary:

 References